sparshjaswal/sparshjaswal.github.io/JavaScript/Object Oriented Programming/prototype chain/REAMD.md

 var Truck = new companyItem("Truck");
 ```

-As we see we have wide variety of car.So, our Car Object doesn't specificity which modal of car is it.
+As a general use case, we have wide variety of car.
+So, our Car Object doesn't specify which modal of car is it.

 ```javascript
 function companyItem(productName) {